lcilliers/hobbies-gardens4comfort/Source/The plantbook/The plantbook_notes.rst

 ﻿The plantbook
 ===============

+2025-12-26: I managed to switch this plantbook to a new host and platform for updating.
+It should be easier to update and more accessible anywhere.

+2025-12-26: I am sad to say that more than a year past with no entries in the plantbook.
+I lost my way, in the garden and in the book.
+This last year has been a strange one.
+I have sowen no seed, only propagated occasionally and only focussed on keeping teh garden going with a minimum of input and dedication.

 2024-10-23: Working on the plantbook, refining and updating the information.
 It is more and more telling a story.
 I think I somehow need to change the angle of the plantbook to give a voice to the plants rather than to tell my story.
 I gathered many images over the years and perhaps I need to spend more time to wove the story of the image into the narative, rather than just using the image for plant identification.
 I also need to reduce the number of duplicate and redudant images.

 2024-10-04: A few months later. since July my entire focus was on rebuilding the greenhouse, so little happened in my plantbook.
 However, through the months I realised that I need to get bak to my book, if it is only for reminding on of the plant names and details.
 Going into the winter and next season, I hope to get back to updating my plantbook.